 YA Fantasy Series

-This story which is based on Russian folklore was a slow build.
+This YA fantasy book which is based on Russian folklore was a slow build.
 I wasn’t sure about it until about halfway through when I couldn’t put it down.
 In fact, I went out to buy the sequel (The Girl in the Tower) immediately because I needed to find out what happens.

 Vasya lives with her family on the edge of a Russian forest where they hear stories of the Blue-eyed winter demon and honor household spirits.
 When Vasya’s dad brings home a new stepmother who forbids these practices, misfortunes follow.
 Vasya now must use the gifts that she has kept hidden all these years.

 I read this book a few years ago when we first started the blog.
-This book was one of the books that got me back into reading fantasy, once of my favorite genres to read.
+This book was one of the books that got me back into reading YA fantasy, one of my favorite genres to read.

 Soon Nahri must learn who to trust in a city when magic cannot shield her from the danger that threatens from all around her.